neitzert/picard/README.md

-### PICARD — Protocol-Introspecting Chunk Adapter for Resilient Data
+### PICARD: Protocol-Introspecting Chunk Adapter for Resilient Data
 Picard is your universal network application procotol as a file system application.
 It doesn't matter if you're dealing with IRC, AT PROTO, DNS, SMTP, IPoAC, or Vibes-Based Quantum Gossip (VBQG), Picard automatically adapts, builds a resilient, encrypted, RWX-ready filesystem atop it, and tries to keep it alive in the most hostile environments.

 ## Core Philosophy